 “This is weak talk” said Jochabed.
 “It’s not the talk of a strong man, but of a weak and silly woman.
 To think I let you talk me into marrying you.
 I had my pick of strong manly men, and I end up with you.
 What could I have been thinking?”

 “We can talk about this another time, but not now” said Amram.
 “The fate of our dear baby boy is much more important.
 I can’t think of a more inappropriate moment than now for you to pick a fight with me about something that may have hurt your feelings long ago.
 It shows how self-absorbed you are.
 With all my faults, I’m still the best husband you could have.
 Now, let’s get back to talking about your plan for our baby boy.”

-“How’re you so sure Hatsheput will want to bring our boy up?”
+“How’re you so sure Hatshepsut will want to bring our boy up?”

 “He is so beautiful, no one can resist him.
-I just know he’ll have the same irresistible effect on Hatsheput as soon as she sees him.
+I just know he’ll have the same irresistible effect on Hatshepsut as soon as she sees him.
 I’m not worried at all.”